 Is the refillable floss package plastic?

-The additional refill floss is packaged in polylactide acid bags which are created from the lactic acid in plants.
+The additional refill floss is eco friendly, it’s packaged in polylactide acid bags which are created from the lactic acid in plants.
 These refill floss bags are certified compostable.

 Is Dental Lace Vegan?